Table of Contents

 Who Is Considered a Retail Investor?

-The parent who invests in their child’s 529 college savings plan, or the employee who contributes to their 401(k) are both retail investors.
+The parent who invests in their child’s 529 college savings plan, or the employee who contributes to their 401(k) are both considered retail investors.

-So in this case the term “retail” generally refers to an individual trading on their own behalf, not on behalf of a larger pool of investors.
+So, in this case the term “retail” generally refers to an individual trading on their own behalf, not on behalf of a larger pool of investors.
 Retail here references the purchase and selling of investments in relatively small quantities.

 Who Is Classified as an Institutional Investor?